google/knative-gcp/docs/install/pubsub-service-account.md

         --iam-account=cre-pubsub@$PROJECT_ID.iam.gserviceaccount.com
         ```

-    1. Create a secret on the Kubernetes cluster with the downloaded key:
+    1. Create a secret on the Kubernetes cluster with the downloaded key.
+Remember to create the secret in the namespace
+        your resources will reside.
+The example below does so in the `default` namespace.

         ```shell
         kubectl --namespace default create secret generic google-cloud-key --from-file=key.json=cre-pubsub.json
         ```

         `google-cloud-key` and `key.json` are default values expected by our resources.

+## Cleaning Up

+1. Delete the secret

+    ```shell
+    kubectl --namespace default delete secret google-cloud-key
+    ```
+1. Delete the service account

+    ```shell
+    gcloud iam service-accounts delete cre-pubsub@$PROJECT_ID.iam.gserviceaccount.com
+    ```